h0useh3ad/drone-bbot/README.md

 # drone-bbot
-Pareses a [bbot](https://github.com/blacklanternsecurity/bbot) JSON (output.json) and imports into a lair project, extracing DNS name and IP.
+Parses a [bbot](https://github.com/blacklanternsecurity/bbot) JSON (output.json) and imports into a lair project, extracing DNS name and IP.

 ## Install
 ```